openebs/website/website/src/blogs/2018-11-27-experience-with-openebs-in-this-hacktoberfest.md

 ## It’s better to start with simple issues first.

 In most of the repositories, people will tag the issues concerning the complexity.
 Thanks to the [openebs](https://medium.com/@openebs) community for tagging beginner friendly issues.
 So, I choose to work on a few issues tagged as `hacktoberfest` — a few of them were very simple, such as fixing the linting errors.
-But a few of them were little complicated like [adding autocompletion to a CLI tool](https://github.com/openebs/openebs/issues/1987).
+But a few of them were a little complicated like [adding autocompletion to a CLI tool](https://github.com/openebs/openebs/issues/1987).
 Taking up the more straightforward issues initially gave me confidence.
 And it helped me to understand the conventions to follow for that particular repository such as signing every commit that we make.

 ## Help is available in the community if you need.